Private API

 SymbolicAWEModels.calc_winch_forceFunction

-Calculate the tensile force on the winch tether based on its motion and motor torque.
+Calculate the tensile force on each winch tether from its motion and motor torque.

 Arguments